About Goldsmiths, University of London

 No other university has had such an impact on popular culture – read the stories of some of our stellar alumni, and find out about the exciting research being carried out by our pioneering academics.

-- We've been recognised as one of the UK's top creative universities as voted for by students (Which?
-University Student Survey 2016)
+- Voted one of the UK’s top creative and political universities by students.
+(Which?
+University 2017)

 At Goldsmiths we nurture creative talent and enquiring minds.
 Whether you have a clear idea of what you want to do, or you’re open to the unexpected opportunities that a postgraduate degree might present, we’re here to support you in taking your next steps towards an exciting career.

 Goldsmiths Careers Service can offer you a wide range of facilities including help to support your chosen career path, whether you’re looking for an internship or wanting to explore self-employment.